7 FAM 1200 Appendix E

 7 FAM 1270 Appendix E Effect of Afroyim and Terrazas on Section 3 of the Act of 1907

 a.
-Marriage of a U.S. citizen woman to an alien is expatriating under Section 3 of the Act of March 2, 1907 (34 Statutes at Large 1228) only if there is a statement by the U.S. citizen woman that the woman intended to relinquish U.S. citizenship.
+Marriage of a U.S. citizen woman to a non-U.S. citizen is expatriating under Section 3 of the Act of March 2, 1907 (34 Statutes at Large 1228) only if there is a statement by the U.S. citizen woman that the woman intended to relinquish U.S. citizenship.

 b.
 If an “L” Consular Lookout and Support System (CLASS) hold exists for loss of nationality in a case involving loss by marriage, the cases should be referred to L/CA for administrative review.